jayanttilekar/Storage-Graph/README.md

 # Storage-Graph
-It displays a graphical distribution of the content present in the directory provided by the user
+It is a stand alone Java application that displays a pie chart of the content present in the directory provided by the user.

 ----------------------------------------------------------------------------------------------------------------------------------------------------
 # Usage